ioanniskousis/NewsScraper/README.md

 ## Application Instructions

   The program starts listing the available sources.
-  By selecting a source typing it's relevant number the configured sections list appear.
-  By selecting a section typing it's relevant number a list of  articles of the selected section appears showing their headers.
+  When selecting a source, type its relevant number and the configured sections list will appear When selecting a section, type its relevant number and the list of  articles of the selected section will appear showing their headers
-  By selecting an article typing it's relevant number the header and description of the selected article appears.
+  When selecting an article type its relevant number and the header and description of the selected article will appear
-  Consecutive pressing the return key returns to the initial screen with the list of sources.
+  Consecutive pressing the return key, returns to the initial screen with the list of sources
-  Entering 's' lets to provide a text to be searched in either all sources or the particular selected source.
+  Entering 's' lets to provide a text to be searched in either all sources or the particular selected source

 ## Configuration and Expansion